Permafrost/TundraTN/README.md

       structure.
 If no document type exists with the given `$id` or `$name`, nothing will be returned by this service, nor will an exception be thrown.

+* #### tundra.tn.document.type:normalize

+  Returns the given Trading Networks document type.
+When the given type is a subset (only the `TypeID` is required), the full type will be returned.

+  * Inputs:
+    * `$type` is the Trading Networks document type to be normalized, and can be specified as a subset containing at least the `TypeID` field.
+  * Outputs:
+    * `$type` is the normalized full Trading Networks document type.

 * #### tundra.tn.document.type.schema:get

   Returns the parsing schema associated with the given Trading Networks